vijayraavi/architecture-center/docs/cloud-adoption/governance/security-baseline/policy-statements.md

 **Policy statement**: Trends and potential exploits that could affect cloud deployments should be reviewed regularly by the security team to provide updates to Security Baseline tooling used in the cloud.

 **Potential design option**: Establish a regular security review meeting that includes relevant IT and governance team members.
-Review existing security data and metrics to establish gaps in current policy and Security Baseline tooling, and update policy to mitigate any new risks.
+Review existing security data and metrics to establish gaps in current policy and Security Baseline tooling, and update policy to remediate any new risks.

 ## Next steps